cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git-exercises.md

+### Understand what licensing is
+* [Licensing a Repository](https://help.github.com/en/articles/licensing-a-repository): A GitHub guide on how to license a repository
+* [Choose a license](https://choosealicense.com/): A GitHub Page to help you decide which is the right license for your project

+* Do the following exercise in pairs:
+1. Create a LICENSE file in your previously created repository.
+Add the MIT license in it, commit and push.

 ##### Undoing things
 1. Undo a non-staged change in one of the files
 2. Undo a staged change in one of the files